gcallah/Economics/Capitalism/capitalism.md

 In fact, even in bands of hunter-gatherers, where within the band economic relations were reciprocal and highly egalitarian (the condition Marx and Engels called "primitive communism") markets generally existed; as Lucassen notes, "between different bands... [they exchanged] goods, services and people (marriage candidates)."
-This is not in essence different than the situation today, in which, within a family, communism is practiced, while market exchanges are a large part of the interactions between family and non-family members.
+This is not in essence different than the situation today, in which, within a family, communism is generally practiced, while market exchanges are a large part of the interactions between family and non-family members.
 It should be admitted here that there are very rare examples of hunter-gather groups that refuse to trade at all, for instance, in the Amazon.
 But as Lucassen notes, "Hunter-gatherers live in groups of a few dozen people, in which household, extended family, and band